 This pattern confirmation is easier to find on intraday charts than on daily charts.
 That is why it is popular among day traders.
 Buyers have not lost control, but the shorts are coming in.
 With the hanging man candlestick chart pattern, you need confirmation that the reversal is happening.
 The hanging man candle can result in a fake out.

 Traditionally considered a bearish candle, but can also be used to provide continuation.
 Hence why finding the patterns within the patterns is so important.
 When used in a continuation, the short sellers are sucked in.
 Which creates a short squeeze pinching the price rather than dumping it.
 That is why traders need the confirmation of other candlesticks and technical analysis.

 Hammer candlesticks and hanging candles look the same.
 However, they are different.

 The hammer is formed at support; while the hanging man candle is formed at resistance.

 How to Trade Hanging Man Candlesticks

-- Traders take a short at the break of the low and use a candlestick close above high as a stop.
+- Traders take a shot at the break of the low and use a close above the high as a stop.

-- Some traders may take a long position when price breaks above the high of the candlestick.
+- Some traders go long when the price breaks above the candlestick’s high.